Parkland College KnowledgeBase - Best Practices for Writing KB Articles

 - Select the Edit option in the table adjacent to the appropriate article.

-- As you are working, select the “Save change” button often to ensure that you don’t lose any work in the event of a power outage or something like that.
+- As you are working, select the “Save change” button often to ensure that you don’t lose any work.
 The button is located right below the body of the article.

 - If you have finished editing the article and it is complete, select Request Activation and follow the instructions in step 17 above.

 - Website content, Word documents, PDF's, etc. do not play nicely with the KB editor when pasted directly into the body of the article.
 If you have existing documentation that you would like to insert into a KB article, first paste it into Notepad (or other similar program) to erase the formatting before copying and pasting it into the KB.
 Next, use the KB editor tools to recreate your original formatting.

 Do NOT paste images directly into the body of your article.
 In order to add images or files, you have to first save them to the document's attachment folder.
 Your document must be saved before the attachment folder becomes a viable option.
 Click on the link just under the Body that says, Open doc attachment folder.
 You can then browse for and upload images and files.
 Place the cursor where you would like to insert the attachment.
 For images, select the "Quick" link next to the image in your folder and it will insert it once you have given it a name.
 If you are inserting a link to a file, click on "Plain" if you don't want it to open in a new window and "NewWin" if you do.
 KB User's Guide - Documents Tab - Image Guidelines

 The Snipping Tool (Windows), Grab Tool (Apple), and Print Screen options are invaluable for capturing images.
 Red borders and arrows can be added to highlight important parts of the image.
 To do so, open up the file in the MS Paint application, for example.
 The image needs to be edited and saved PRIOR to uploading it to the KB document attachment folder.